Hobgoblin

-A hobgoblin is a household spirit, typically appearing in folklore, once considered helpful, but which since the spread of Christianity has often been considered mischievous.
+A hobgoblin is a household spirit, appearing in English folklore, once considered helpful, but which since the spread of Christianity has often been considered mischievous.
 Shakespeare identifies the character of Puck in his A Midsummer Night's Dream as a hobgoblin.

 Etymology

-The term "hobgoblin" comes from "hob", ("elf").
+The term "hobgoblin" comes from "hob".

 The earliest known use of the word can be traced to about 1530, although it was likely in use for some time prior to that.

 Folklore

 Hobgoblins seem to be small, hairy little men who, like their close relatives the brownies, are often found within human dwellings, doing odd jobs around the house while the family is asleep.
 Such chores are typically small tasks like dusting and ironing.
 Often, the only compensation necessary in return for these is food.

 While brownies are more peaceful creatures, hobgoblins are more fond of practical jokes.
 They also seem to be able to shapeshift, as seen in one of Puck's monologues in A Midsummer Night's Dream.
 Robin Goodfellow is perhaps the most mischievous and most infamous of all his kind, but many are less antagonizing.
 Like other fairy folk, hobgoblins are easily annoyed.
 They can be mischievous, frightening, and even dangerous.
 Attempts to give them clothing will often banish them forever, though whether they are offended by such gifts or are simply too proud to work in new clothes differs from teller to teller.